 To add the required site URLs, open the Internet Options dialog on your computer (available via the search box on your Start menu):

-Select the Trusted sites option and click the Sites button to display the Trusted sites dialog.
-Enter the required URLs as outlined below and click the Close button.
+On the Security tab select the Trusted sites option and click the Sites button to display the Trusted sites dialog.
+Enter the required website URLs as outlined below and click the Close button.

 Depending on the account type you are using to login, enter the following URLs: